Kinniku Banzuke: 1996–1999: main format and the "9" Systems

 All of these events were critical successes, and Higuchi immediately expanded the roster of events.
 For courses, Higuchi expanded this obstacle course idea into several other disciplines; Super Rider for bike trials, Like a Pierrot for Unicycle, Kangaroo for pogo stick and Bamboo Derby for stilt walking.
 For panel events, Higuchi introduced Punch Out for Bowling, Service Ace for Tennis, 9Hoops for Basketball, among others.
 As expected, these events were similar popular, and so Higuchi began to expand into original course ideas, such as Sponge Bridge, a precision balance course, and Spider Walk, an event based on the Ninja skill of moving while perched between two walls, as was historically done to move stealthily between two buildings in an alley.
 This expansion culminated in the creation of Sasuke, which would become a global phenomenon under the name Ninja Warrior.

 The original courses Higuchi had designed such as Hand Walk were beginning to be defeated after several filming sessions.
 Each film session contained 32 attempts, and after filming the staff would assess next steps.
 If undefeated, they would begin to plan adjustments if the course is too hard.
 If beaten, they decided to employ recursive self-improvement in courses, where events would return with an increasing number in their title, featuring renewed and more difficult obstacles to keep competitors indefinitely returning to events.
 Hand Walk returned as Hand Walk II later in 1996 setting the trend for returning events, which would go on to be a staple of the series' appeal.

 Over the course of Kinniku Banzuke and its parent series Sportsman No.1, had a number of breakout competitors who featured recurring strong performances emerged, including Kane Kosugi, Katsumi Yamada and Akira Omori.
 The series began incorporating behind-the-scenes documentary segments showing their personal lives, how they trained, and their celebrity pursuits.
-These segments would continue to drive the series success forward by established a De facto recurring cast for a show that otherwise featured new competitors each week.
+These segments would continue to drive the series success forward by establishing a De facto recurring cast for a show that otherwise featured new competitors each week.
 This would be pushed further with Quick Muscle champion Kazuhiko Akiyama becoming the first competitor to win Sasuke.